Assignment 1: Introduction to the WEKA Data Mining Software

 - Run the selected classifier.
 Which percentage of instances is correctly classified by j48?
 Which families are mistaken for each other?

 - Again go to the parameter settings by clicking on the box after the 'Choose' button.
-Now change binarySplit to true and build a new decision tree.
+Change the reducedErrorPruning setting to True.
 What is the difference?

 - Experiment with some of the other classifiers and until you get a better classification performance.
 Write down the classifier and its performance.

-- The datasets.zip file contains different data sets ranging from predicting diabetes in an indian population, distinguishing edible mushrooms from poisonous ones, to distinguishing republicans from democrats.
+- The datasets.zip file contains different data sets ranging from predicting diabetes in an indian population, to distinguishing republicans from democrats.
 Most datasets contain a short description in the 'header'.
 Choose at least one dataset, and answer the following questions:

 - -What needs to be predicted (i.e. which class)?